 Suppose that an experiment with probability p of success is repeated independently n times.
-This if N is the number of success, say that N has the binomial distribution with parameters n and p.
-Write $N \sim Bin(n, p)$.
+If N is the number of successes, say that N has the binomial distribution with parameters n and p.
+Write $N \sim \text{Bin}(n, p)$.